LibraryCarpentry/lc-python-intro/episodes/for-loops.md

 number is: 8 total is: 28
 number is: 9 total is: 36
 number is: 10 total is: 45
-At the end of the loop
-number is: 10 total is: 55
+At the end of the loop number is 10 and total is 55
 ```